elzaksspro/web-ebook/README.md

 # Web-ebook
-Get book info from http://it-ebooks.info/
+Get some books about web from http://it-ebooks.info/

 # How it work